input-output-hk/Lagonaki/Readme.md

 Compile code and run your node by typing `sbt start`

+# Docker

+ If you want to start Lagonaki with Docker type `sudo sbt docker:publishLocal`

 # Create package

 For now it is only possible to create deb package with `sbt debian:packageBin` command